 Whether it’s by foot, car, or bus, everyone has to get to The Nature Place somehow!

 Some lucky campers live close enough to camp to travel here on their own two feet.
 Others living in Rockland or Bergen Counties come to us by car.
 Over half our campers get to The Nature Place by riding the bus, making nature and the magic of camp accessible to those living in Manhattan, Brooklyn, Westchester, and families living in Bergen County who’ve opted to use bus transportation.
-Please note that during Farm and Garden Days, we offer bus transportation from Manhattan only.
+Please note that during the week of August 12 – 16, our week of Additional Offerings, we offer bus transportation from Manhattan only.

 While the morning and afternoon travel to and from camp is really just the means to a glorious end (camp!), this important link between home and The Nature Place is only possible through a reliable, safe, fun, communicative transportation experience.